 - There are also advantages to publishing in predatory journals: there are no difficult questions by peer-reviewers and publication turnaround time is a lot shorter than for peer-reviewed journals.

 Hoaxes in predatory journals

 That predatory journals do not provide peer-review has resulted in many examples of bad research published in them.
 Some authors fed up by the annoying, insistent emails requesting submissions have even sent in hoax papers to prove it.
 Such as the brilliant piece of work that the British scientist Gary Lewis published in the journal Psychology and Psychotherapy: Research Study under the synonym Gerry Jay Louis.
-He found that right-wing politicians wipe their ass with their left hand (and vice versa).
+He reported that right-wing politicians wipe their ass with their left hand (and vice versa).
 You can read his article here.
 It has unfortunately since been retracted by the publisher (after various journalists started asking questions).

 Two American computer scientists, David Mazières and Eddie Kohler, fed up by the annoying emails wrote a more rude article as a joke that was sent around to friends.
-An Australian colleague sent it to the International Journal of Advanced Computer Technology as a reply to spam where it was accepted for publication immediately.
+An Australian colleague sent it as a reply to spam to the International Journal of Advanced Computer Technology where it was accepted for publication immediately.
 Its publication clearly proved that not only do these journals not provide peer-review but that apparently nobody even opens the submitted article before acceptance and publication.
 The last article has unfortunately also been removed after journalists began to approach the journal with questions.

 How to avoid predatory journals